mauriciocaixba/leva-cam/README.md

 # leva-cam
-A cam mechanism program tool written on python to find the cam profile for alternating an oscillating followers.
+A cam mechanism program tool written on python to calculate the cam profile for alternating and oscillating followers.